National Psoriasis Foundation Fellowships Program

 2. Is it possible to extend the project period?

 A: It may be possible to be granted a no cost extension to the project period if the grantee will have a remaining unexpended balance and a circumstance arises that prohibits the completion of the project by the expiration date.
-No cost extension requests must be submitted by email to firstname.lastname@example.org no fewer than 30 days prior to the expiration date.
+No cost extension requests must be submitted using this form.
+Please email the form to [email protected] no fewer than 30 days prior to the expiration date.

 3. What kind of follow up can I expect from NPF during and after my fellowship period?